mzazon/awesome-cloud-projects/gcp/cross-platform-mobile-development-workflows-firebase-distribution-build/cross-platform-mobile-development-workflows-firebase-distribution-build.md

 ## Prerequisites

 1. Google Cloud Project with Firebase enabled and appropriate permissions for Cloud Build, Firebase, and source repositories
-2. gcloud CLI v2 installed and configured (or use Google Cloud Shell)
+2. gcloud CLI and Firebase CLI installed and configured (or use Google Cloud Shell)
 3. Basic understanding of mobile app development (Android/iOS) and CI/CD concepts
 4. Firebase project configured with mobile app registration (Android and/or iOS)
 5. Estimated cost: $15-30 USD for testing resources during recipe completion (Test Lab device time, build minutes)